Lino Urdaneta

-Lino Urdaneta (born November 20, 1979) is a Venezuelan former professional baseball relief pitcher who currently serves as a coach for the Caliente de Durango of the Mexican League.
+Lino Urdaneta (born November 20, 1979) is a Venezuelan former professional baseball relief pitcher who currently serves as a coach for the Dorados de Chihuahua of the Mexican League.
 He played in Major League Baseball (MLB) for the Detroit Tigers and the New York Mets.

 Playing career

 After seven years in the Los Angeles Dodgers and Cleveland Indians minor league systems, Urdaneta was selected by the Detroit Tigers in the Rule 5 draft on December 15, 2003.
 Prior to joining the Tigers in 2004, he was sidelined due to inflammation in his right elbow.

 Urdaneta made his Major League debut with the Tigers on September 9, 2004, allowing six earned runs without getting an out.
 Because of this, his career ERA was infinity.

 On May 4, 2007, Urdaneta was brought up to the Major League roster by the New York Mets, replacing Chan Ho Park.
 He pitched in two games, lowering his career ERA to 63.00.
 Urdaneta was sent back down to the Triple-A New Orleans Zephyrs on May 15.
 The next day, MLB suspended Urdaneta 50 games for testing positive for a performance-enhancing substance.

 In his minor league career, Urdaneta compiled a 15–26 win–loss record with 49 saves, 204 strikeouts, and a 4.72 earned run average (ERA) in 217 games.
 He made the Florida State League All-Star Team in 2002.